Skip to content

 agents/my-agent/USER.md”Set timezone to US/Pacific, company plan is Enterprise”

-lobu.toml”Add GitHub and Linear skills, allow github.com and api.linear.app”
+lobu.config.ts”Add a GitHub MCP server and allow github.com and api.linear.app”

 agents/my-agent/evals/”Write an eval that tests the agent follows the cancellation rule”